memphis-cs/skills-test-2019-fall/README.md

 ![A screen shot of a webpage with a form](./s04a_fig02.png)

-When a user enters and submits data via the form, the response page should look like this (note the echoed text and the empty form):
+When a user enters and submits data (e.g., "`Hello, world!`") via the form, the response page should look like this (note the echoed text and the empty form):

 ![A screen shot of a webpage with a form](./s04a_fig02.png)

 In implementing this form/behavior, you must do the following:

 - No route exists to handle the form submission.
 You must create that route.
+(Before working on this, note what the next item has to say.)

 - A controller action does already exist to handle the form submission; however, that action is incomplete.
 You must complete it.